sneha-4-22/CryptoMate/README.md

 # StockForecast

 StockForecast is a stock price analysis dashboard that provides users with historical data and forecasted trends for selected stocks.
+It utilizes the Taipy GUI library for creating interactive user interfaces.

 ## Features